Bailey "Bud" L. Brenn, Sr. of Coventry, formerly of Tolland, peacefully entered eternal rest on October 22,

 Tolland, CT 06084, Bailey Brenn Sr. Christian Education Fund.
 For an online memorial guestbook, please visit potterfuneralhome.com

-To send flowers to Bailey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bailey L. Brenn, please visit our floral store.